-Hunter's passion for reading led him to develop an amazing talent for writing stories
+Hunter's passion for reading led them to develop an amazing talent for writing stories

 Hunter has always been an avid reader.
-It was his love for a good story that compelled to write stories of his own.
-Whether it is a comic book with his friends, a poem or longer prose, Hunter writes continuously .
+It was their love for a good story that compelled to write stories of their own.
+Whether it is a comic book with their friends, a poem or longer prose, Hunter writes continuously .

 Hunter, a 10-year-old child holding his book Pirate Penguin in front of a brick garden wall